koaning/salary-bias/README.md

 ## Data

 The data used in this research can be found [here](https://insights.stackoverflow.com/survey/).
 We've used the 2019 data and placed the `survey_results_public.csv` file in the data folder of this project.
+If you want to reproduce this work you'll need to do this step manually.

 ## Goal